-- "A Note About Use of Online-Only Therapy Platforms" - "Providing Mental Health Services via Telehealth" - "Considering Mental Health Services via Telehealth as a Consumer"
+- "Use of Online-Only Therapy Platforms to Provide Psychotherapy" - "Providing Mental Health Services via Telehealth" - "Considering Mental Health Services via Telehealth as a Consumer" - Supervision via Videoconferencing

+Currently, the Board is pursuing amendments to its Telehealth regulations that propose minor amendments to address additional concerns that were raised during the Committee's discussions.
 The Board will continue to monitor trends in online therapy, along with any corresponding increase in consumer complaints.
 This issue will remain a focus of ongoing committee and board discussions and may result in further regulations.